infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

  - Children participate in the decision making at CCIs
  - Children have reducing or no clinical indicators of physical abuse, sexual abuse or emotional abuse
  - Children articulate a feeling of safety, their voice being heard, having 1 or more people they can talk to,  and have minimal behavioral issues.
+ - Caregivers confident in handling and responding to cases of abuse and child safety violations
+ - Caregivers able to care for children without resorting to corporal punishment towards behavior management.

 # Key Levers at CCIs